LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

 When developing bots, it's considered a best practice to develop specialized bots that automate specific business tasks.
 If you're a large, enterprise company with well-demarcated functional areas, this practice also makes practical sense and lets you scale your automation footprint more easily.
 Within a business function, bot developers can specialize, and they can implement, maintain, and extend bots efficiently.

 However, while it's advantageous to have multiple--even many--bots that automate business tasks, this also means that a single bot might not be able to handle all of a consumer's requests.
-The consumer's requests might require the support of multiple bots, which means that a bot-to-bot transfer of the conversation is required.
+The consumer's requests might require the support of multiple bots, and this means that a bot-to-bot transfer of the conversation is required.

 ### About bot-to-bot transfers